 "Diversification is key ...
 We need to identify other sectors rather than relying on oil and gas.
 Privatisation is also key as you can improve the quality of service.
 Regulatory frameworks are also changing big time.
 We are working on easing the climate for business," he said.

 "We are opening the country in a big way ...
-These are drastic changes."For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+These are drastic changes."For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.